Plenary & Keynote Speakers

 Stanford University (USA)

 Jelena Vuckovic (PhD Caltech 2002) is the Jensen Huang Professor of Global Leadership, Professor of Electrical Engineering and, by courtesy, of Applied Physics at Stanford.
 She is a member of the National Academy of Sciences and an External Scientific Member of the Max Planck Institute for Quantum Optics.
-Her awards include the Zeiss Award, Vannevar Bush Faculty Fellowship, Geoffrey Frew Fellowship from the Australian Academy of Sciences, the IET A. F. Harvey Engineering Research Prize, Mildred Dresselhaus Lectureship from MIT, and the Humboldt Prize.
-She is a Fellow of the APS, Optica, and IEEE, a lead editor of Physical Review Applied, and a co-founder and a lead scientific advisor of SPINS Photonics.
+Her honors include Zeiss Award, Vannevar Bush Faculty Fellowship, Geoffrey Frew Fellowship from the Australian Academy of Sciences, the IET A. F. Harvey Engineering Research Prize, Mildred Dresselhaus Lectureship from MIT, and the Humboldt Prize.
+She is a Fellow of the APS, Optica, and IEEE.
+Vuckovic is a co-founder and a lead scientific advisor of SPINS Photonics, and a lead editor of Physical Review Applied.

 Yablonovitch